The DOT Physical Drug Test

 Written by Nick Webster

 Every commercial trucking professional must take part in a DOT physical drug test.
 This way, drivers can maintain the authority to operate their vehicles.
 You have no choice but to take the test.
 Even refusing to take part in it counts as a failed drug test.
 So, get prepared for your upcoming test by reading the information below.
-If you have questions, do not hesitate to reach out to our organization.
+If you have questions, do not hesitate to contact our organization.
 We can help you or your carrier find a local DOT physical.

 Do DOT Physicals Feature a Drug Test?